Ministry of Finance (Indonesia): Colonial period

-Early Independence
+Early independence

 After Japan's surrender to the Allied powers in August 1945, Indonesia declared independence.
 Ministry of Finance is officially established to replace the function of Departement van Financien.

 The economic situation was dire because of high inflation (due to circulation of De Javasche Bank money, Dutch East Indies money and Japanese Yen).
 Dr. Samsi, as Minister of Finance, had information that Escompto Bank in Surabaya held reserve money from the Dutch Colonial Government.

 Organization

-Based on Presidential Decree No. 57/2020, Ministry of Finance is organized into the following:
+The Organizational Structure of the Ministry of Finance, according to Presidential Regulation Number 158/2024, and as expanded by Ministry of Finance Decree No. 124/2024 consists of: